TPeschel/SyntheaHapiTestEnvironment/README.md

 ### 6. Send Resources to Server
 **Run only once!**
 *Caution !!!*
-This may take 10 min to 1 hour.
+This may take 10 minutes to 1 hour.
 ```
 $ ./send_resources_to_server.sh
 ```